 Certain family relationships are bound to change over time.
 However, there is also the feeling many people have that a new wife is alienating one family to favor the new family.
 If this is not bad enough, often this results in large gifts and a changed estate plan that benefits the new wife and her family.

 After a conflict between Sultana and Haroon 6 years later, Salah decides that it would be best if his father Haroon no longer lives in the house.
-Haroon is now forced into a nursing home and rarely ever gets visited.
+Haroon is now in a nursing home and his family rarely visit him.

-Can Estate Planning be done to prevent these situations from happening?
+Can you plan to prevent these situations from happening?
 Yes, to a degree this is possible.
 However, what is happening here is not just a failure of estate planning, but a failure of relationships.
 Islam is not merely about documents and having the right ones, but rather about maintaining rights.
 This includes the bonds of kinship, described in several places in the Quran.
 That we don’t cut off family ties is so basic to Muslims, that even when Muslims do it you cannot help but notice that people are ashamed of doing it.

 Now I do not have any scientific evidence of how families tend to break apart.
 However, I can offer some observations from what I have seen, which you can take as you will.
 Most everyone thinks the best of their children.
 Yes, many parents are a little bit disappointed with their children because they place their own dreams on them, but still, they think the best.
 Many Muslim parents also tend to believe they have instilled some values in them that would enable them to trust their children with their wealth, their home and their lives (in the case of making healthcare decisions for example).
 However, the variable that often changes this is who they marry.